crystalsky44/rust_study_projects/b_currency_converter/README.md

 # Currency Converter

-**Learning Objectives**

-* Familiarizing myeslf with `HashMap<K,V>`
-* Getting to know how to use `std::evn::arg`
+Helps user to convert USD, JPY, EUR against each other

+## What the Software Can Do

+Convert:
+* USD -- JPY
+* USD -- EUR
+* EUR -- JPY

+All can convert vice versa

 ## Usage Image

 After `cargo run`, pass the number of amount one wants to convert as first argument.
-Then, pass two abbreviation of currencies as arguments afterwards to tell the program from what to what it should convert.
+Then, continue to pass two abbreviation of currencies as arguments to tell the program from what to what it should convert.
 ```
 cargo run -- 100 USD JPY (or '-- 100 usd jpy')
 ```